Work Hard Enough To Be Proud of Your Grades (No Matter What They Are)

 Desirée O for LittleThings / rawpixel via Pixabay

 Being helpful to others extends into volunteering, which is an important way to stay connected and contribute to your community.
-I encouraged my kids to help out at their school by opting for one of the opportunities to volunteer, such as acting as a crossing guard patroller, a classroom tidier, or a cafeteria helper.
+I encouraged my kids to help out at their school by opting for one of the opportunities to volunteer, such as beautifying the school grounds.

 I can’t wait to see the excited expressions on my little ones’ faces when they find an opportunity that piques their interest and makes them proud, just like every other item on their new school year bucket list.